mouryasujit/Dynamic-Quotes-Website/README.md

 # Dynamic-Quotes-Website

-# Specially design for mobile
+## Specially design for mobile
-# Hosted link is in about section
+## Hosted link is in about section

 # Front End
 - Html
 - css
 - javascript

+# For Geeting the data
+- Using Api

 # screenshots